Pedifax/URL-Shortener/README.md

 ### Features

 - Freemium and premium accounts
+- URL management page
+  - Statistics of URL referring countries
+  - Statistics of URL referring sites
 - Advertisement in referring page for freemium users
-- URL management page including URL analytics
+- Automated deployment with JMeter testing
+  - 98% of the requests have latencies that are less than 2 second
 - Bulk API for URL shortening
+- Google Analytics for better monitor and data collection
+- Google OAuth 2.0 login
 - Redis caching
-- Google Analytics for better monitor and data collection
-- Automated deployment with JMeter testing
-  - 98% of the requests have latencies that are less than 2 second
-- Google OAuth 2.0

 ### Application Screenshots